gradienthealth/pydicom-3/doc/tutorials/dataset_basics.rst

 Any category
 ~~~~~~~~~~~~
 New elements of any category can be added to the dataset with the
-:meth:`~pydicom.dataset.Dataset.add_new` method, which takes the tag, VR and
+:meth:`~pydicom3.dataset.Dataset.add_new` method, which takes the tag, VR and
 value to use for the new element.

 Let's say we wanted to add the (0028,1050) *Window Center* standard element.
 We